The Love Letter (1998 film): Plot

-She writes to Scott of her new love, who in turn researches the Denby's name on the Internet, and finds that he was killed at the battle of Gettysburg.
-Scott frantically writes to Lizzy, as he has come to call her, and warns her to tell him that he should not go into that battle.
-Scottie (as she has come to call him) goes to mail his (as it turns out) last letter at the old post office only to find it on fire.
-He barely makes it into the P.O. and mails the letter before it burns down entirely.
+Elizabeth writes to Scott about her new romantic interest.
+He researches Denby's name and learns he was killed at the Battle of Gettysburg.
+Scott frantically writes to Elizabth to warn Denby to avoid that battle.
+Scott goes to mail his letter at the old post office only to find it on fire.
+He barely makes it into the building and mails the letter and escapes before it entirely burns down.

-Elizabeth receives Scottie's last letter, and Scottie gets out safely from the burning post office.
-With the destruction of the P.O., their ability to connect across time is irrevocably broken.
-She rushes to Gettysburg but arrives too late.
-Caleb has been mortally wounded and he tells her he wants to marry her, but then dies in her arms.
-When she returns home in grief, she is handed an earlier letter from Scotty which had been misplaced and which she had never seen until now.
-In it is a color photo that Scottie sent to her of himself.
-Seeing it, she realizes Scotty and Caleb are one and the same person, knows that both are now gone to her, saying she'll never forget him.
+Elizabeth receives Scott's final letter, but with the post office destroyed, they can no longer communicate over time.
+Elizabeth rushes to Gettysburg but arrives too late.
+Caleb has been mortally wounded and dies in her arms.
+Grief-stricken, she returns home and is handed an earlier letter from Scott that was misplaced.
+It contains a color photo of Scott, who looks exactly like Caleb.
+Elizabeth realizes that Scott and Caleb are one and the same person.
+She knows both are lost to her, but swears she will never forget him.

-Back in 1998, Scott confesses to his fiancée everything about Elizabeth and that he has fallen in love with her.
-She reads Elizabeth's letters to Scott and in one of them, not only finds a photo of Elizabeth but one also of Elizabeth and Caleb and immediately sees that Caleb is identical to Scott.
-Although, she thinks the whole thing is crazy, she tearfully breaks off her engagement to Scott and leaves.
+Back in 1998, Scott tells his fiancée, Debra, everything about Elizabeth and that he loves her.
+Debra reads Elizabeth's letters and also sees a photo of Elizabeth and Caleb, and that Caleb looks identical to Scott.
+She tearfully breaks off her engagement to Scott.

-Scott then visits the old house one more time, to find that Clarisse has died, the house now left to Maggie, her caretaker and housekeeper.
-Maggie gives him an old wooden box Clarisse wanted him to have.
-Scott opens it to find Lizzys's poems (they were not in the box before Scotty wrote to her), his letters to her, and a worn but clear color picture of him, shocking Maggie completely.
+Scott learns Clarisse has died and the house was left to Maggie, her caretaker and housekeeper.
+Maggie gives Scott an old wooden box that Clarisse wanted him to have.
+Inside, Scott finds Elizabeth's poems (they were not in the box before Scott wrote to her), his letters to her, and a worn but clear color photo of Scott, shocking Maggie.